3 Reasons Why True Love is Not Just a Feeling

 2. Love is not just fueled by feelings.

 Although we do not always have the ability to choose our circumstances, we do have the ability to choose this love.
 Sometimes we experience a difficult time “feeling” Jesus, battling the thought that He isn’t there.
 Thankfully, Jesus’ love for us is not dependent upon our feelings!
 Loving others now becomes an action that is no longer dependent upon our well-being or emotions, but an action empowered by the unwavering love that Jesus has for us.
 When our cup feels empty, Jesus is ready to fill it over and over again!

 3. Loving others can help our own hearts and minds.

 It is without question that in our lowest of lows, our physical energy, desire, motivation and ability to love is compromised.
 Yet, our decision to love in those moments reminds us that we were created for a purpose!
 Some of the greatest moments of hope and restoration occur as we choose to love others in our valleys.

 Yet, when these reminders feel hard to believe and an overwhelming fear of failure seems to paralyze us, we need an easy place to start.
 Below are some simple ideas we can take to intentionally show love to someone in our lives this week:

-Regardless of where you are in your personal journey with your mental health, know that nothing can separate you from the love that Jesus Christ has for you.
+Regardless of whatever mental or emotional challenges you are facing, nothing can separate you from the love that Jesus Christ has for you.
 He is ready to fill your cup so it can overflow into the lives of others!

 Natalie Franks | The Grace Alliance